Instant Pot Pork Tenderloin with Honey Garlic Sauce

 Instructions

-- Cut the pork tenderloin in half so that you have two shorter pieces that will easily fit in the Instant Pot.
+- Trim any silver skin off of the pork tenderloin.
+Cut the pork tenderloin in half so that you have two shorter pieces that will easily fit in the Instant Pot.
 (If using an 8 quart Instant Pot this may not be necessary.)

 - Season all sides of the pork tenderloin with salt and pepper.

-- Heat the olive oil in the Instant Pot on sauté mode.
+- Heat the olive oil in the Instant Pot using the sauté function.
 Place the pork in the pot and brown 2-3 minutes per side.
 Remove pork to a clean plate and turn off the Instant Pot.

-- Pour in the ½ cup water and use a spatula to scrape up any browned bits on the bottom of the pot.
+- Pour in the ½ cup water and use a spatula or wooden spoon to scrape up any browned bits on the bottom of the pot.

 - Add the soy sauce, honey, garlic and ginger to the Instant Pot.
+Stir well.
 Place the pork back in the Instant Pot.

-- Close the lid and turn the steam release valve to the sealing position.
+- Close the lid and move the steam release valve to the sealing position.

-- Cook at high pressure on the Manual/Pressure Cook setting for 4 minutes.
+- Pressure cook on high pressure for 4 minutes.
 When the cook time ends allow the pressure to release naturally for 10 minutes by leaving the Instant Pot alone.
 (Do not skip the 10 minute natural release, as the pork will continue to cook during this time.)
-Then carefully turn the steam release valve to the venting position to release any remaining steam and pressure (there may be none).
-Make sure that the float valve has dropped down and open the Instant Pot lid.
+Then carefully move the steam release valve to the venting position to release any remaining steam and pressure (there may be none).
+Make sure that the float valve has dropped down and then open the Instant Pot lid.

-- Check that the internal temperature of the thickest part of the pork has reached at least 145 degrees F. If not, you can cook the pork for a few more minutes on sauté mode.
+- Use an instant read thermometer to check that the internal temperature of the thickest part of the pork has reached at least 145° F. If not, you can cook the pork for a few more minutes using the sauté function.

-- Remove the pork to a clean plate or cutting board.
+- Remove the pork to a clean plate or cutting board and let it rest for 5 minutes.

 - In a small bowl, stir together the 2 teaspoons cornstarch and 1 tablespoon water.
 Stir the mixture into the sauce in the Instant Pot.
-Cook on sauté mode, stirring, until the sauce has thickened, 2-3 minutes.
-Turn off the Instant Pot and remove the inner pot to stop the cooking process.
+Cook using the sauté function, stirring, until the sauce has thickened, 2-3 minutes.
+Turn off the Instant Pot and remove the inner pot from the base to stop the cooking process.

 - Slice the pork and serve with the sauce.